phil-hanley/warehouse-slotting-tool/README.md

 = Table.Distinct(#"Changed Type", {"Order No", "Order Type", "Article No", "Pick Area", "User Picking"})
 ```

 Our warehouse `SLID` values contain six digits representing the aisle, bin, and level of each location.
+The first two digits represent the aisle, the middle two represent the bin, and the last two represent the level.
 I separated these values into individual columns so warehouse locations could be analyzed within the **Picking Heat Map**.

 ```DAX
 Aisle = Text.Start(Text.From([SLID]), 2)